 When you think of voicebots, your mind may instantly jump to the likes of AI voice assistants like Alexa or Siri.
-But in the customer service world, conversational interactive voice response (IVR) is quickly becoming one of the most utilised forms of conversational AI.
+But in the customer service world, conversational interactive voice response (IVR) is quickly becoming one of the most utilized forms of conversational AI.

 In simple terms, conversational IVR is the technology behind a voicebot, allowing callers to engage with a self-service solution with their voice.
-In contrast to traditional IVR, there is no static menu and callers don't have to dial-in numbers.
-Conversational IVR can understand full sentences in voice and can even understand the context.
+In contrast to traditional IVR, there is no static menu and callers don't have to dial in numbers.
+Conversational IVR can understand full sentences in voice and can even understand context.
 The voicebot will then reply in full sentences, allowing callers to lead the conversation.

-Traditionally with IVR, callers would have to dial in numbers (referred to as touch-tone user inputs) to be redirected to the right person or department.
+Traditionally with IVR, callers would have to dial in numbers (referred to as touch-tone user inputs) in order to be redirected to the right person or department.
 Conversational IVR offers a faster, smoother, and more personal experience for customers.

 Like a voicebot, a chatbot is an automated conversational interface powered by artificial AI, which you can use to automate and streamline your early-stage customer service interactions.

-While voicebots can interpret the spoken voice and communicate in a kind, chatbots are text-based messaging solutions that interpret written text and respond using text – facilitating a conversation between bot and user that mimics person-to-person messaging conversations.
-Since a voicebot converts speech to text and text to speech to communicate, it can use the same database as your AI chatbot is using.
+While voicebots can interpret the spoken voice and communicate in kind, chatbots are text-based messaging solutions that interpret written text and respond using text – facilitating a conversation between bot and user that mimics person-to-person messaging conversations.
+Since a voicebot converts speech to text and text to speech to communicate, it can use the exact same database as your AI chatbot is using.

 Voicebots and chatbots both have their advantages, and you can use both to help provide customers with channels that suit their communication preferences.